ninabarzh/broomstick/content/posts/animal-whispers.md

 escape death entirely.
 Religion, once earthbound and dusty, now plays in virtual temples.

 AI-driven spirituality isn’t just novelty—it's a natural extension of religious evolution.
-As with previous transformations, the conditions are ripe: social fragmentation, ecological dread, and a growing mistrust in institutions.
+As with previous changes, the conditions are ripe: social fragmentation, ecological dread, and a growing mistrust in institutions.
 Into the void steps synthetic prophecy.

 Some use AI to model sacred texts, generating new psalms or reconstructing lost scriptures.
 Others attempt to